PranavYadav28/Clutch_System/README.md

 # 🧩 Clutch_System

-A research project on clutch mechanisms in modern vehicles.
+A research project on clutch mechanisms in modern vehicles
 ---

 **🚀 Current Version:** v1.0.1